TommyJones/textmineR/cran-comments.md

 ### Patch release version 3.0.2
-This version is in response to a NOTE that appeared during checks after v3.0.1 appeared on CRAN.
-I have modified the NAMESPACE to explicitly say "importFrom(stopwords,stopwords)" to address the issue.
+This version is a patch that addresses two issues:

+* I have modified the NAMESPACE to explicitly say "importFrom(stopwords,stopwords)" to address the issue.
+* I have added an update method for the lda_topic_model class.

 ### Test environments
 * local MacOS install, R 3.5.2